Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Muscles of rear of foot
+Muscles of the dorsum of the foot

 Innervation: deep peroneal nerve (LIV-SI).